ztianjin/rpc-client/README.md

       def isHealthy:Boolean
     }

-represents an interface to an abstract client and proxies the underlying RPC stub.
+represents an interface to an abstract client which proxies the underlying RPC stub.
 The `Connection`

     trait Connection[+T] {